ajthor/socks/README.md

-# Gym-SOCKS :socks:
+# SOCKS :socks:

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-Gym-SOCKS is a suite of algorithms for stochastic optimal control using kernel methods that runs on top of [OpenAI Gym](https://gym.openai.com).
+SOCKS is a suite of algorithms for stochastic optimal control using kernel methods.

+It is runs on top of [OpenAI Gym](https://gym.openai.com), and comes with several classic controls Gym environments.
+In addition, it can integrate with many pre-existing Gym environments.

 ## Installation